rycolab/website/content/authors/kevin/_index.md

 user_groups:
 - Members
 - Current
+- PhD Students
 ---
-Kevin is a visiting Fulbright Research Scholar from the US, supervised by Ryan.
+Kevin is a PhD student at ETH Zürich.
 He is interested in developing explainability methods for NLP.
 Previously, he graduated with his Bachelor's + Master's degrees from Brown University and worked as an applied ML engineer at Flatiron Health.

 Native Language: English